NeilLXia/Adidae/README.md

 # Adidae
-A modernized e-commerce site built for an optimal user browsing experience.
+A modernized e-commerce storefront webpage built with four main components:
+- Product Overview
+- Ratings and Reviews
+- Questions and Answers
+- Related Items and Outfits

 ## Authors